Bayesian inference of vorticity in unbounded flow from limited pressure measurements: Problem statement and methodology

 where we have defined the covariance-weighted norm

 Thus, our unnormalized posterior for the vortex estimator is given by

 For practical purposes it is helpful to take the log of this probability, so that ratios of probabilities---some of them near machine zero---are assessed instead via differences in their logs.
-To within an irrelevant additive constant, this log-posterior is
+Because only differences are relevant, we can dispense with constants that arise from taking the log, such as the inverse square root factor.
+We note that the uniform probability distribution $\uniformdist{\statedim}(\state|\bounds)$ is uniform and positive inside $\bounds$ and zero outside.
+Thus, to within an additive constant, this log-posterior is